-This policy requires the Housing Authority of the County of Contra Costa (HACCC) to take a prudent approach to investing and that HACCC will not make any speculative investments, considering the probable safety of the capital as well as the probable income to be derived.
+This policy requires the HACCC to take a prudent approach to investing and that HACCC will not make any speculative investments, considering the probable safety of the capital as well as the probable income to be derived.
 The primary objectives of HACCC's investment activities, in order of priority, are: safety; liquidity; return on investment.